 There are more than 30 known mixed Chihuahuas breeds.
 Many of these mixed breeds remain quite small, but when mixed with larger dog breeds, they can get somewhat bigger than the average Chihuahua size.

-Chihuahuas can be bred with dogs that are of a similar stature, as well as with larger breeds.
+Chihuahuas can be bred with dogs that are of similar stature, as well as with larger breeds.
 These can make for some very adorable puppies.

 How Big Will My Terrier Chihuahua Get?